-Gamers always talk about how important a good headset is, but it can be hard to find a headset that’s truly high quality for the money.
-The Logitech G930 wireless gaming headset is probably your best option at this price point unless you simply don’t want to go wireless.
+Gamers always talk about how important a good headset is, but it can be hard to find a headset that’s truly high quality for less than $200.
+The Logitech G930 wireless gaming headset is probably your best option for a sub-$200 gaming headset unless you simply don’t want to go wireless.

 This headset is great for a number of reasons, including but not limited to its Dolby Surround Sound and driver quality, its 10-hour battery life, and its sleek design.
 The one downside to this headset is that you may have a bit of trouble finding it brand new, but that shouldn’t be enough to keep you from making the upgrade.